How to properly taste whisky

 • Notion/Evernote (flexible)

-Our recommendation: Start with analog (notebook), switch to digital later if you want.
+Our recommendation: Start analog (notebook), switch to digital later if you want.

 • Quiet: No loud music, no TV